-Operating expenses totaled approximately \$44.1 million for the fiscal year ended October 31, 2014, representing a net \$871 thousand decrease compared to the fiscal year ended October 31, 2013.
+Operating expenses totaled approximately \$53.7 million for the fiscal year ended October 31, 2015, representing a net \$9.6 million increase compared to the fiscal year ended October 31, 2014.
 The expenses include: wages and related benefits; OPEB; operating and administrative expenses such as security, insurance, rent, maintenance, transportation, legal, financial, and promotional; planning/design expenditures; and depreciation and amortization.

-Wages and related benefits totaling \$13.6 million increased \$1 million over the previous fiscal year ended October 31, 2013.
+Wages and related benefits totaling \$20.9 million increased \$7.3 million over the previous fiscal year ended October 31, 2014, primarily due to the payment of \$6.5 million to withdraw from the Conservancy's CIRS pension plan.

-OPEB expenses for the Authority increased for the fiscal year ended October 31, 2014 by \$96 thousand.
+OPEB Authority - Expenses for the Authority increased for the fiscal year ended October 31, 2015 by \$33 thousand.
 This was due to the lower normal and interest costs together with an ARC amortization credit determined by the triennial valuation.
 OPEB costs represent a pro rata share of annual interest and normal costs for postemployment medical benefits for all eligible current employees in accordance with GASB Statement No. 45.

-The Conservancy recognized the normal and interest costs of approximately \$2 million for the plan for the fiscal year ended October 31, 2014 which was approximately \$120 thousand higher than the OPEB expenses for the year ended October 31, 2013.
+OPEB Conservancy - The Conservancy recognized the normal and interest costs of approximately \$2.1 million for the plan for the fiscal year ended October 31, 2015 which was approximately \$126 thousand higher than the OPEB expenses for the year ended October 31, 2014.